halomod/TheHaloMod-SPA/client/README.md

 ## Analytics

+> **NOTE**: The setup here is already done on the `galileo` server, so this is only needed
+> if the analytics server needs to be started up from scratch on a new server.
+You may
+> just need to run the `docke compose up -d` whenever the docker server goes down.

 Analytics is done by using [plausible.io](https://plausible.io/).
 To start the analytics server up from scratch, the server must already have docker installed, as well as git.
 The assumption for the following instructions are that the server is running a Linux distro of some kind and has the `docker-compose` command available:

 1. Follow the instructions [here](https://plausible.io/docs/self-hosting#up-and-running) up to, but not including step 3: "Start the Server"
 2. Modify the `plausible-conf.env` file so that it has the extra value on a new line: `PORT=8020`.
 This needs to be done because there is already a server running that has port 8000 taken, which is the default for plausible.